devnulli/EvlWatcher/README.md

 # A bit more detailed description of what EvlWatcher does

-## Scenario: there are those bad people out there, taunting your RDP service (or other services) with brute force attempts.
+## Scenario: there are those bad people out there, taunting your service (RDP and whatnot) with brute force attempts.

+- You can see it clearly in the Windows Event-Log.
-- You have searched the web and yea, there are plenty of tools, scripts, and what not to solve you problem.
+- You have searched the web and yea, there are plenty of tools, scripts, and what not to read the event-log and automatically ban the attackers IP.
 - You however, are lazy.
 All these tools need configuration of some sorts.
 Damn it, there needs to be something like fail2ban, with a preconfigured set of rules to just RUN right away and it works.
 But then, it still needs enough flexibility to completely configure it, should you wish to do so.

 ## EvlWatcher does that.
 It scans the Windows-Event-Log, and reacts.